16 Incredible First Nations Experiences Around Australia

 Wakaj Traditional Dance Experience, WA

-13/14After being picked up from your accommodation in Broome, you’ll be whisked away to the Wakaj Meeting Place, a little over 15 kilometres out of the town centre.
+16/17After being picked up from your accommodation in Broome, you’ll be whisked away to the Wakaj Meeting Place, a little over 15 kilometres out of the town centre.
 The Wakaj Traditional Dance Experience takes you on a journey through the dance, song and storytelling traditions of the Yawuru and Karajarri people.
-In addition to witnessing a performance by The Pintirri Dancers – while traditional Karajarri songs reverberate through the wilderness – you’ll learn how to perfect delicious damper before slathering your freshly made treat in locally harvested bush honey and sipping tea from the billy.
+In addition to witnessing a performance by The Pintirri Dancers – while traditional Karajarri songs reverberate through the wilderness – you’ll learn how to perfect your own damper before slathering your freshly made treat in locally harvested bush honey and sipping tea from the billy.